-The majority of students have not returned to Portsmouth due to national lockdown restrictions.
-Those that have are expected to take personal responsibility for their own and others’ safety.
-Like everyone else, the vast majority do this.
+Students who have returned to Portsmouth are expected to take personal responsibility for their own and others’ safety, and like everyone else, the vast majority do this.

 The university’s role – as well that of its partners – is to support students to act responsibly and to take any necessary steps against those who do not.

 Hampshire Constabulary has been granted greater enforcement powers to break up social gatherings, issue fines and ensure face coverings are worn where required.
 Whilst the police’s approach remains to support students and the public in following the regulations, officers will continue to engage, explain, encourage and, as a last resort, enforce.

 The council, the Police, Public Health officials, the university and the Students’ Union are also in regular communication, sharing information and identifying any issues that need to be addressed.

 We ask landlords to remind student tenants who have to self-isolate that support is available to them from the University’s Res Life and Wellbeing teams.
 The Res Life team can be contacted by email on firstname.lastname@example.org or by phone on 023 9284 4500.
 Welfare services, such as the Student Wellbeing Service, can be contacted on email@example.com or 023 9284 3466.